Record economic plunge, bleak jobs numbers reveal virus toll

 Tentative hopes for a swift recovery have been diminished by a resurgence of viral cases in the South and the West that has forced many businesses to close again or reduce occupancy.
 Between June 21 and July 19, for example, the proportion of Texas bars that were closed shot from 25% to 73%.
 Likewise, 75% of California beauty shops were shuttered July 19, up from 40% just a week earlier, according to the data firm Womply.

-The second surge does appear to be levelling off, but cases are still rising in close to 30 states, with the outbreak’s centre of gravity seemingly now shifting toward the Midwest.
+The second surge does appear to be levelling off, but cases are still rising in close to 30 states.

 Many states have imposed restrictions on visitors from the states that have reported high levels of cases, hurting hotels, airlines and other industries that depend on travel.